LukasReschke/OpenCloudMeshSpecification/source/index.md

 For enhanced security Consumers MAY follow the Public Key Pinning Extension for HTTP ([RFC 7469](http://www.rfc-editor.org/rfc/rfc7469.txt)) as well as other HTTP security best practices.

 ### Secrets
-Any secrets used to exchange data MUST be generated using a strong random number generator (such as `/dev/urandom`)
+Any secrets used to exchange data MUST be generated using a strong random number generator, such as `/dev/urandom` or another cryptographically secure replacement.

 ## Performance / Scalability
 The service must be usable by a lot of users in parallel.
 Because of that it is important to build the architecture in a scalable way.
 Every component of the architecture must be cluster enabled, accessible in a parallel way and stateless.